 You should also develop a plan for annual lawn and yard maintenance.
-Even if your tenants are accountable for lawn and yard maintenance, there are several aspects that you need to include in your annual property maintenance.
+Even if your residents are accountable for lawn and yard maintenance, there are several aspects that you need to include in your annual property maintenance.

 For instance, you may need to cut down…

 It’s essential to perform these large-scale projects every year to identify any damaged limbs and trees that might fall at any time.
 Moreover, you will need to include gutter inspection and cleaning if required.
 This will ensure sewer water is directed away from your property’s foundation.

 Regularly evaluating your property’s heating and cooling equipment ensures they function properly without interruptions.
 You should schedule these HVAC technician visits yearly to get these services and filters changed (if needed) for maximum benefits.